 We have a team of experienced drug discoverers, developers and innovators working towards our goal to heal mental health disorders.
 We operate a decentralized model to enable scalable drug or technological development at our atai companies.
 Our atai companies drive development of programs that we have either acquired a controlling or significant interest in or created de novo.
 We believe that this model provides our development teams the support and incentives to rapidly advance their programs in a cost-efficient manner.
-To continue to grow our business and to aid in the development of our various programs, we intend to continue to incubate, acquire and invest in companies that share our goal of advancing transformative treatments for patients that suffer from mental health disorders.
+To grow our business, we intend to acquire development programs and companies that may further our goal of advancing transformative treatments for patients that suffer from mental health disorders.